SKIP TO PAGE CONTENT

 4. Parents and/or eligible students can present evidence relevant to the issue and may be represented by individuals including attorneys; and

-5. Decisions will be given in writing in a reasonable period of time and will be based solely on evidence presented at the hearing.
+5. Decisions will be given in writing in a reasonable period and will be based solely on the evidence presented at the hearing.

 The College must keep a log of all parties, other than College employees, who have requested or obtained access to a student’s records.
 This log will contain the reason why access was requested.
 The log will not be made available to anyone other than the student and the College employees.